 - With either of them, you don’t need to apply non-stick oil before cooking.
 This makes them healthier cookware.

 - They won’t react with the ingredients of your recipe.
-In other words, they have no effect on the taste of your food.
+In other words, they do not affect the taste of your food.

 - They are highly resistant to food stains.